Jiu Jitsu Armbar: Everything You Need to Know

 Armbar from Turtle Position

-The turtle is advanced in the BJJ martial art to overpower your opponent.
-It allows access to the back mount and efficient submissions like the armbar, clock choked’arce chokeanaconda choke, and so on.
+The turtle is an advanced BJJ technique that allows you to overpower your opponent.
+It provides access to the back mount and efficient submissions like the armbar, clock choke, d’arce choke, anaconda choke, etc.

 In another context, the turtle can prevent an opponent from taking side mount and altering a guard passing, among other things.